univ-ai/welcomenew/_pages/uncourse.md

     }
 </style>

-Uncourse is a series of workshops that we conduct for our students for them to learn skills that are not covered in the sessions, but are important to learn in order to excel in the field of data science and AI.
+Uncourse is a series of workshops that we conduct for our students, for them to learn skills that are not covered in the sessions, but are important to learn in order to excel in the field of data science and AI.

 Welcome to the second cycle of the series!